 Corned Beef Brisket vs. Corned Beef Round

-You may see both of these cuts at your local grocery store and be confused in which to buy.
-So, here’s the rundown on the two cuts and some other information on corned beef in general.
+You may see both of these cuts at your local grocery store and be unsure which to buy.
+Here’s the rundown on these two cuts of corned beef.

 Corned Beef Brisket

 The brisket is a flatter cut than the round with a much thicker layer of fat running across the top.
 It’s a tough cut that comes from the breast portion of the cow.
 The additional fat in the brisket results in a very moist, tender corned beef.
-Briskets can either be a “flat” or “point” cuts but you’ll more commonly run across the flat cut at most grocery store chains.
+Briskets can be a “flat” or “point” cut.
+But, you’ll more commonly run across the flat cut at most grocery store chains.

 You can easily tell if you’ve got a flat or a point cut brisket just by looking at it.
 The flat cut brisket is somewhat squared off and a more even thickness from end to end than the point.
 The point will be just that – it is a bit thicker and will come to a point.
 It also has more fat running through it than the flat.